Mojorizin/CSC450-Programming-III/README.md

 - [x] Part III
    - Given the provided code in file CSC450_CT1_mod1-2.cpp, correct all syntax errors so that the code will compile correctly.

-# Module 2 Critical Thinking Requirements:
+# Module 2 Critical Thinking Requirements